Male Pattern Hair Loss or Baldness IN HYDERABAD, INDIA

 MPHL happens due to genetic susceptibility and hormones.
 It usually begins with thinning of hairs and a receding hairline or baldness on the crown area of the scalp.

-Other causes include stress, hormonal changes, scalp infections, Alopecia Areata, hair pulling disorders, other associated skin diseases, certain medications, Radiotherapy, Chemotherapy etc.
+Other causes include stress, hormonal changes, scalp infections, Alopecia Areata, hair-pulling disorders, other associated skin diseases, certain medications, Radiotherapy, Chemotherapy etc.

 Yes, medications can slow down the disease and also helps in the regrowth of new hairs, depending upon the grade of hair loss.